Atlético de la Sabana

 Atlético La Sabana was a Colombian football (soccer) team, based in Sincelejo, Colombia.
-The club was founded in late 2008 and plays in Categoría Primera B as of 2009.
+The club was founded in late 2008 and played in Categoría Primera B as of 2009.
 The club was formerly known as Córdoba F.C. based in Córdoba, Colombia but due to financial difficulties, the club relocated to Sincelejo and was rebranded.

 In 2011 due to financial problems, the team was sold to the Universidad Autónoma del Caribe and refounded as Universidad Autónoma F.C.